MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-bc.md

    ![Business continuity template](../Images/WpA/Tutorials/bc-setup-step2.png)

-3. In **Select filters**, select **Active only** for "**Which measured employees do you want to include?**" Optionally, you can further filter the employees in scope for the dashboard.
+3. When prompted for **Select filters**, select **Active only** for "**Which measured employees do you want to include?**" Optionally, you can further filter the employees in scope for the dashboard.
 For more details about filter and metric options, see [Create a person query](./person-queries.md#create-a-person-query).

    ![Business continuity queries](../Images/WpA/Tutorials/bc-query.png)